mfaani/mfaani/content/posts/swift/some-vs-any/index.md

 I specicially left Apple's jargon of "opaque", "existential", "boxed", "type erasure" out of this post as they often make it hard to understand.
 That said I recommend figuring those out once you read this post.

-A good place to start for the detailed analysis of their differences see [Embrace Swift Generics - WWDC 2022](https://developer.apple.com/wwdc22/110352)
+A good place to start for the detailed analysis of their differences is the [Embrace Swift Generics - WWDC 2022](https://developer.apple.com/wwdc22/110352) talk.